srideepgit/Blinkit_Data_Analysis_In_Excel/README.md

 ### Project Overview
 ---
-The objective is to conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Microsoft Excel.
+This project aims to analyze Blinkit's sales performance, customer satisfaction, and inventory distribution using Microsoft Excel.
+By leveraging key performance indicators (KPIs) and data visualizations, the goal is to uncover valuable insights and identify opportunities for optimization.
+The findings will help improve operational efficiency, enhance customer experience, and drive better decision-making.

 KPI's Requirements:-
 - Total Sales: The overall revenue generated from all items sold.